 Walking vs Golf Cart

-• When walking is faster: On short, flat or compact courses, walking golfers with push-carts often maintain a steadier pace than carts that must navigate paths or obey cart‑path‑only rules (e.g. after rain).
+- When walking is faster: On short, flat or compact courses, walking golfers with push-carts often maintain a steadier pace than carts that must navigate paths or obey cart-path-only rules (for example, after rain).

 The takeaway: a cart can save time on long or hilly layouts if you avoid shuttle patterns and use a drop-and-go method.
 Otherwise, a brisk walk may be just as quick.